 Data Storage and Encryption: If your data includes personally identifiable information, we will encrypt it using the industry-standard 256-bit AES (Advanced Encryption Standard).
 Access to encryption keys will be limited to the minimum necessary personnel.
 Metadata, which provides context about the data, will be stored separately to facilitate indexing and software development.

 Data Indexing: Your data will be indexed using metadata standards to make it easily discoverable and accessible.
 We plan to share this indexed data through the CSAG/UCT data platform (CKAN implementation) to promote public access.
-Additionally, metadata will be propagated to the DSI-Africa Open Data Science Platform to enhance discoverability.

-De-Identification: To protect individual privacy, we may implement de-identification techniques as needed.
+Additionally, metadata will be propagated to the DSI-Africa Open Data Science Platform to enhance discoverability. plans to make the study database publicly available will be discussed with the OG in line with the current ancillary study process.De-Identification: To protect individual privacy, we may implement de-identification techniques as needed.
 This means that sensitive information, such as street addresses, will be replaced with broader area references when possible.
 Our approach aligns with the principle of minimalism outlined in the Protection of Personal Information Act (POPIA).

 Codebook Remapping and Harmonization: We will work on creating common codebooks that ensure consistency across various datasets.
 These codebooks will define how variables are translated and harmonized.
 This process will also apply to climate and environmental data to ensure compatibility.